 How many permits do I need?

-The police require a fixed date – no exceptions.
-Please plan ahead and try to stick to the plan.
-When walkers were delayed by one or two days due to a valid excuse like bad weather conditions, losing the trail and similar events, it has never been a problem and the police showed understanding.
+The police requires a set date, no exceptions.
+Plan ahead and try to adhere to your dates.
+Walkers who were delayed or early by one or two days, say due to adverse weather conditions, losing the trail, exhaustion and similar events, have never had problems and the police showed understanding.

-Please note: This is not a legal council, if you have further questions please contact the police directly – neither Zbulo nor any of its associates can’t be held responsible for any negative results or legal charges that might occur.
+Please note: This is not legal council, if you have further questions please contact the police directly.
+Neither Zbulo nor any of its associates can be held responsible for legal charges that might occur.

 Why does the Montenegrin police charge a fee?

-In a mutual agreement, the police units of all three countries signed a memorandum of understanding agreeing to process this application and for free.
-Montenegro seems to have changed its mind and now requires a fee of 10 EUR.
-If this sounds outrageous to you why not let the Montenegrin Tourism Organisation know about it: firstname.lastname@example.org
+In a mutual agreement all three countries signed a memorandum of understanding promising to process applications for free.
+Montenegro doesn’t adhere to this agreement and now asks for a fee.
+That’s not cool and we encourage you to write to the the Montenegrin Tourism Organisation to let them know email@example.com

 Is it possible to just get them on the go / on short notice?